ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoBOMs which are not within their validity period, or which reference tags not available to the verifier, are discarded.

-The Verifier MUST activate all tags referenced by a CoBOM.
+If there are multiple CoBOMs available then the Verifier MUST process each CoBOM independently.
+The Verifier MUST activate all tags referenced by any valid CoBOM.
+It is valid to have multiple CoBOMs activating the same tag.

-ISSUE: What does the verifier do if there are multiple CoBOMs available

 After the Verifier has processed all CoBOMs it MUST discard any tags which have not been activated by a CoBOM.